-The Joint Administrators of Elli Finance (UK) Plc (in administration) (EFUK) have applied to Court to extend the administration of EFUK for 12 months until 29 April 2024 (on the basis that to do so would be in the best interests of creditors of EFUK).
-A Court hearing in respect of that application is expected to take place in the next 2-3 weeks.
+• The administration of Elli Finance (UK) Plc (in administration) (EFUK) has been extended for 12 months until 29 April 2024 (on the basis that to do so would be in the best interests of creditors of EFUK) following an application by the Joint Administrators.
 The administration of Elli Investments Limited (in administration) is not limited in its duration, and so there is no need for its administration to be extended.